T-REX 2X Long Apple Daily Target ETF (AAPX) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-T-REX 2X Long Apple Daily Target ETF (AAPX) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $18.7M, listed on CBOE, carrying a beta of 1.44 to the broader market.
-The fund, under normal circumstances, invests in swap agreements that provide 200% daily exposure to AAPL equal to at least 80% of its net assets (plus any borrowings for investment purposes). public since 2024-01-11.
+T-REX 2X Long Apple Daily Target ETF (AAPX) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $15.0M, listed on CBOE, carrying a beta of 1.68 to the broader market.
+This fund, in its typical operations, primarily utilizes financial swap agreements. public since 2024-01-11.

 Spot Price